antrea-io/antrea/docs/noencap-hybrid-modes.md

     ... ...
 ```

-After changing the options, you can deploy Antrea in `noEncap` mode by applying
+After changing the parameters, you can deploy Antrea in `noEncap` mode by applying
-the deployment YAML.
+the deployment yaml.

 ### Using kube-router for BGP